vyapp/vy/BOOK.md

 ### Delete selected text

-There is a Key-Command that deletes all selected text.
-Switch to NORMAL mode, place the cursor over a line then press the Key-Command below to select the line.
+There is a keycommand that deletes all selected text.
+Switch to NORMAL mode, place the cursor over a line then press the keycommand below to select the line:

     <Key-f>

 Move the cursor around then select some other lines.
-Now, press.
+Now, press:

     <Key-d>